 Mark Allen

-As Dean of Students, Dr. Mark Allen serves as liaison between students and faculty; directs the administration of Counseling, Health Services and Residence Life; and is responsible for the development and implementation of policies and programs related to student life.
+As Associate Vice President for Student Life and Success, Dr. Mark Allen serves as liaison between students and faculty; directs the administration of Counseling, Health Services and Residence Life; and is responsible for the development and implementation of policies and programs related to student life.
 With a PhD in Leadership and Change, Dr. Allen teaches leadership for the Sidhu School of Business and First-Year Foundations and has led leadership courses to Thailand.

 Blake Mackesy